SBNSoftware/SBNSoftware.github.io/sbn/sbnci_wiki/Continuous_integration.md

 ## Triggering the CI on your feature branch

 If you have a feature branch, or a series of feature branches you want to test.
 This is the recipe for triggering the CI build.
+For "standard" validation workflows, there are wrapper scripts that make triggering CI builds much more conventient.
+See the [Quick Start Guide](https://github.com/SBNSoftware/SBNSoftware.github.io/blob/master/sbn/sbnci_wiki/sbnci_main.md#quick-start-guide) on the main page.

 First you need to ensure you have a grid proxy and setup the `lar_ci` package.
 You can do this by invoking `get_proxy.sh`.